pnp/blog/content/office-add-ins-community-call/2023-01-11/index.md

 **Is there an API or access point where we can call how many seats have been provisioned for an Office Add-in by the 365 Administrator?
 Say a company has 25 seats but authorizes only 5 for my add-in - is there a way for the add-in developer to know that?
 Please note that we do not have a SaaS application, just an Office Store add-in.**

+Still tracking down answer.

-**We just saw that PowerPoint desktop client now supports PowerPointApi 1.5 with the semi-annual channel.
+**We just saw that PowerPoint desktop client now supports PowerPoint API1.5 with the semi-annual channel.
 We tried the PowerPoint web client and it still does not.
 Will that be rolling out soon to keep up with desktop client?**

 PowerPoint 1.5 support for PowerPoint Online web app is being rolled out, you should see it being available soon.
 The functionality should also work even if the supported requirement still returns 1.4 at this time.